 Average Net Price: $26,641

 Wilkes University provides exceptional educational experiences for students, helping them to develop innovative academic pursuits.
 They also pursue nationally prized academic initiatives and shape the world around us.
 Wilkes University has been recognized as providing a well-rounded and affordable education with returns on investment often exceeding the national average.
 The U.S. News and World Report ranked Wilkes University #82 in Top Performers on Social Mobility and #213 in National Universities.
 Wilkes University offers a two-year early childhood education degree with a focus on toddlers.
-The coursework is focused on teaching students how to understand children, create safe and effective learning environments, promote literacy skills, nurture creativity, build relationships with parents/family members, provide positive reinforcement to help children learn well, plan for transitions into school more effectively, and more.
-This degree is designed to prepare students for professional careers as educators at all levels, including child caregivers, preschool teachers, classroom teachers, educational assistants, and administrators.
+The core of the coursework revolves around equipping students with the ability to comprehend the intricacies of child development, establish secure and productive learning environments, foster literacy skills, cultivate creativity, foster meaningful connections with parents and family members, offer constructive encouragement to facilitate optimal learning, strategically plan for smoother school transitions, and much more.
+This degree program is thoughtfully structured to empower students for successful professional pathways as educators in various capacities, encompassing roles such as child caregivers, preschool teachers, classroom instructors, educational assistants, and administrators.